 Saturday we went to Tomales Bay for some excellent oysters from Hog Island.
-We bought them and Joe shucked them on a beach nearby.
-It was awesome (I hate this word too) to be out there eating fresh oysters on a good day by the water.
+Joe shucked them on a beach nearby.
+It was nice to be out there eating fresh oysters on a good day by the water.
 When we got back to the city, I met up with D and we went out for pizza and then to a slam poetry contest for Youth Speaks.
-It was amazing to see how much talent the kids had, and it was a pretty diverse group spanning from the nerdy Asian student to your Arabic girl wearing a hijab.
+It was amazing to see the diversity of the kids who participated and how talented they all were.

-Sunday went to church with Stephen and we went out for some good Tonkatsu ramen at Waraku and I finally walked around Japan Town.
+Sunday went to church with Stephen and we went out for some good Tonkatsu ramen at Waraku in Japan Town.
+I finally got to walk around the area and realized it’s becoming more of a Korea Town.
 We bought some macarons in Hayes Valley and brought them home for a blind taste test.
 Results were mixed; it all came down to preference.

 We went to Tony’s for crab fest and some fresh abalone that Chris actually hunted for the day before.
 It was pretty good.
-Was stuffed and content to be surrounded by friends for interesting conversations and laughs.
+Felt stuffed and content after a nice, delectable weekend.

-Feel blessed to be here; I still can’t believe I’m here but I feel like this is exactly where I should be.
-It’s weird how things just fell into place and I look forward to all that God has for me here.
-I definitely believe SF has more opportunity for me and it’s awesome to be here with my cousin and just share everyday moments with her and her husband and all their friends.
-It’s been such a blessing to just have dinner all together and share some good laughs over food and wine.
-I’m really grateful to be here and I hope to be more of a help by cooking, cleaning or what not.
+Feel blessed to be here.
+I still can’t believe I’m here but I feel like this is exactly where I should be.
+It’s weird how everything fell into place but I look forward to all that’s in store for me here.
+I believe SF has more opportunity for me and it’s great to be with my cousin to share everyday moments with her, her husband and all their friends.
+It’s been a blessing to just share deeper conversations with her and laughs over drinks and dinner.
+I’m grateful to be here and I hope to be more of a help with chores and what not.
 It’s so funny that Stephen, the emcee at their wedding, is also staying here because he’s transitioning to a new job.

-I had brunch with Victor today and we went to Cow’s Hollow and then the Marina where he took pics of me at the GGB.
-It was a gorgeous day and I look forward to cherishing many more with good friends and family here.
+I had brunch with V today and we went to Cow’s Hollow and then the Marina where he took pics of me at the GGB.
+It was a gorgeous day and I look forward to cherishing many more with friends and family.

 I believe like a child that suffering will be healed and made up for, that all the humiliating absurdity of human contradictions will vanish like a pitiful mirage, like the despicable fabrication of the impotent and infinitely small Euclidean mind of man, that in the world’s finale, at the moment of eternal harmony, something so precious will come to pass that it will suffice for all hearts, for the comforting of all resentments, for the atonement of all crimes of humanity, of all the blood that they’ve shed; that it will make it not only possible to forgive but to justify all that has happened.

-How can you explain what God allows to happen and what he doesn’t allow to happen?
-That 12 people have lost their lives yesterday in Aurora, Colorado at “The Dark Knight Rises” screening is absurd.
+There is pure madness & absurdity in this world that throw me for a loop and renders everything meaningless at times.
+Twelve people lost their lives yesterday in Aurora, Colorado at “The Dark Knight Rises”.
 Asking why that happened is akin to the questions C.S.
 Lewis posits: “How many hours are in a mile?
 Is yellow square or round?
 Probably half the questions we ask—half our great theological and metaphysical problems—are like that.”

-What was really heartbreaking about the victims was the death of the aspiring sports journalist who narrowly escaped a shooting in Toronto.
-She wrote about her experience here, where she described getting this uneasy feeling that made her leave the food court, just a couple minutes before the shooting occurred.
-She writes:
+What was really heartbreaking about the victims was the death of the aspiring sports journalist who had already narrowly escaped a shooting in Toronto.
+She wrote about her experience here, where she described getting this uneasy feeling that made her leave the food court, just a couple minutes before the shooting occurred: